-- Bank statements, the previous two months is a good start.
+- Bank statements, the previous two months are a good start.

-- Paystubs, the previous two months is typically ideal.
+- Paystubs, the previous two months are typically ideal.

-- Any information about a MDHHS case (cash assistance, food stamps, Section 8 housing assistance).
+- Any information about an MDHHS case (cash assistance, food stamps, Section 8 housing assistance).

-- Tax Returns, both personal and business, if applicable, for the previous three years.
+- If applicable, personal and business tax returns for the previous three years.

-- Documents related to your assets an debts.
+- Documents related to your assets and debts.